HomeBlog Home

 Doctors Lake guide

-In practice, most of the public-access confusion on Doctors Lake gets easier once you split it in two: Doctors Lake Park is where people go for the pier, the pavilion, and a simple shoreline stop, while Lakeshore Boat Ramp is where people go when they are actually putting a boat in.
+In practice, most of the public-access confusion on Doctors Lake gets easier once you split it in two: Doctors Lake Park is where visitors go for the pier, pavilion, and a simple shoreline stop, while Lakeshore Boat Ramp is where boaters go when they are actually putting a boat in.
 Those are not the same stop, and mixing them up is one of the easiest ways to waste a trip.

 Quick sort